nickjalbert/design_docs/abstractions.rst

       [Policy]
       class = policy.DeepQNetwork
       architecture = [10,100,100]
+      buffer_size = 10000
+      batch_size = 100
       storage = ./policy/

       [Environment]
       class = environment.Corridor

-      [Trainer]
-      class = trainer.ReplayBufferSGD
-      buffer_size = 10000
-      batch_size = 100

 Note that the ``agent.ini`` contains both the location of the primary components of the agent as well as various configuration variables and hyperparameters.
-This file will be managed by the AgentOS Component System (ACS) to allow for easy composition and reuse of AgentOS components.
+This file will be managed by the AgentOS Component Registry (ACR) to allow for easy composition and reuse of AgentOS components.
+It is also human readable and editable, if the developer wants to directly modify it.

-The policy, environment, and trainer will be accessible within the agent class as ``self.policy``, ``self.environment``, and ``self.trainer`` respectively.
+The policy and environment will be accessible within the agent class as ``self.policy`` and ``self.environment`` respectively.

 Demo